LioV21/Week-5-Exception-Handling/readme.md

-# Week 5 Assignment Event Listener
+# Week 5 Assignment Event Handling
 I will work with errors and exceptions in JavaScript